Facebook tip via Carolyn Dippel: Caprese salad

 Nutrition-packed and delicious, here is our version of Leya’s black bean salad.
 You might even consider doubling the recipe of this vegetable-loaded rice-and-bean salad to share with your colleagues.

-Hummus is the ultimate easy-to-pack, savory dip that goes great with bread, pita chips, and raw vegetables.
+Hummus is the ultimate easy-to-pack, savory lunch idea that goes great with bread, pita chips, and raw vegetables.
 Try our nutty version of hummus to make a quick, light lunch.
 Just throw the ingredients in a food processor or blender and give it a whirl.

 Recipe: Hazelnut Hummus